MichaelCade/90DaysOfDevOps/Days/day78.md

 ## Hands-On Monitoring Tools

-In the last session, I spoke about the big picture of monitoring and I took a look into Nagios, there was two reasons for doing this.
+In the last session, I spoke about the big picture of monitoring and I took a look into Nagios, there were two reasons for doing this.
 The first was this is a piece of software I have heard a lot of over the years so wanted to know a little more about its capabilities.

 Today I am going to be going into Prometheus, I have seen more and more of Prometheus in the Cloud-Native landscape but it can also be used to look after those physical resources as well outside of Kubernetes and the like.

 ### Prometheus - Monitors nearly everything

-First of all Prometheus is Open-Source that can help you monitor containers and microservice based systems as well as physical, virtual and other services.
+First of all, Prometheus is Open-Source that can help you monitor containers and microservice-based systems as well as physical, virtual and other services.
 There is a large community behind Prometheus.

-Prometheus has a large array of [integrations and exporters](https://prometheus.io/docs/instrumenting/exporters/) The key being to exporting existing metrics as prometheus metrics.
-On top of this it also supports multiple proagramming languages.
+Prometheus has a large array of [integrations and exporters](https://prometheus.io/docs/instrumenting/exporters/) The key is to export existing metrics as Prometheus metrics.
+On top of this, it also supports multiple programming languages.

 Pull approach - If you are talking to thousands of microservices or systems and services a push method is going to be where you generally see the service pushing to the monitoring system.
-This brings some challenges around flooding the network, high cpu and also a single point of failure.
+This brings some challenges around flooding the network, high CPU and also a single point of failure.
 Where Pull gives us a much better experience where Prometheus will pull from the metrics endpoint on every service.

 Once again we see YAML for configuration for Prometheus.

 ![](Images/Day78_Monitoring7.png)

-Later on you are going to see how this looks when deployed into Kubernetes, in particular we have the **PushGateway** which pulls our metrics from our jobs/exporters.
+Later on, you are going to see how this looks when deployed into Kubernetes, in particular, we have the **PushGateway** which pulls our metrics from our jobs/exporters.

 We have the **AlertManager** which pushes alerts and this is where we can integrate into external services such as email, slack and other tooling.